 By default, null values do not appear in charts.
 If, for example, a user creates a chart showing sales for each day of the week, days for which there were no sales would be omitted from the X axis.

-To ensure that a chart displays null values, set up your report so that each point in the chart has a unique cell corresponding to that point's X and Y values.
+- Set up the report so that each point in the chart has a unique cell corresponding to that point's X and Y values.
 Below is how one might do this using the day-of-week sales report example.
 Each X value (day of the week) has its own cell, and each Y value (number of sales) also has its own cell.

-The example below utilizes the custom function
+This below utilizes the custom function

-This method will produce output including a point for "Monday," even though its Y value is null.
+This method will produce output including a point for Monday, even though its Y value is null.